 Healthcare workers place a sample from a patient into a tube for testing in the Brooklyn borough of New York.
 AFP

 Texas Governor Greg Abbott ordered all bars closed, while Florida banned alcohol at such establishments.
-The two states joined a small but growing number that are either backtracking or putting any further reopening of their economies on hold.
+The two states joined a small but growing number that are either backtracking or putting any further reopening of their economies on hold because of a comeback by the virus, mostly in the country's South and West.

 The Memorial Day weekend that signals the start of the US summer is normally a time when cemeteries across the nation fill with American flags and ceremonies to remember those who died in US wars.